 Glencore Grain has one of the world’s leading marketing and logistics networks for Australia’s commodities.
 Our strong relationship with growers allows us to effectively service domestic and international end-use customers.

-Glencore Grain offers a range of flexible and simple marketing options to growers, including cash contracts, forward contracts and pools.
+Glencore Grain offers a range of flexible and simple marketing options to growers, including cash and forward contracts.
 Our financial strength, together with our global marketing and logistics network, ensures that growers can feel confident marketing with Glencore Grain.

 In southern Australia, our wholly owned subsidiary, Viterra, provides the storage and handling network spanning key growing regions.
 This well established network has been serving customers for more than 50 years.